Photo courtesy of Texas State Athletics

 Coryell has goals aside from sports, too.
 He wants to exceed his department’s financial goals, place an emphasis on relationships with students, donors and fans and give Texas State’s games more entertainment value.

 “We need a lot of support,” Coryell said.
 “That's one thing you're always gonna hear me talk about, is support for our coaches and support for our student-athletes.
 I think that needs to be a top priority for our department, we all need to get on the same page about trying to do all we can to support the coaches and support the student-athletes.

 “And I think from a fan standpoint, we're really trying our best to get as involved as possible, right?
 We need to sell out all of our football games, not just when Baylor comes into town this Sept.
 4. So you know, getting all the Bobcats behind the football program is a top priority for me.
 And I think that will help us win the chip in that program particularly.”

-Texas State’s Corryell era begins in 27 days.
+Texas State’s Coryell era begins in 27 days.
 He’ll step into a world of college athletics that’s undergoing another major transformation, with Texas and Oklahoma set to join the SEC in 2025 and reports of numerous other schools potentially switching conferences.
-Corryell feels prepared to lead the Bobcats through it all.
+Coryell feels prepared to lead the Bobcats through it all.